Whats New

 Featuring some truly spine-scraping shrieks and riffs that threaten to veer into all out distorted noise, Sacrifice may have been undeniably immature at this stage but there’s no escaping the sheer impact this feral release still posseses.

-Exumer – Possessed By Fire
+Exumer – Possessed By Fire [Germany]

 Exumer‘s Possessed By Fire is a perfectly executed exercise in bestial devastation and should have elevated these Germans to superstar status.

 Completely unpredictable, Exumer’s sound is defiantly thrash but not as intimidatingly raw as the albums produced at the time by their peers Destruction, Sodom and Kreator.
-In fact, at this stage in their career Exumer were the more accomplished musicians; each track running the gamut of time changes and mood-swings and exhibiting an addiction to attention deficit that still makes Possessed By Fire nigh on impossible to resist.
+In fact, at this stage in their career, Exumer were the more accomplished musicians; with each track running the gamut of time changes and mood-swings and exhibiting an addiction to attention deficit that still makes Possessed By Fire nigh on impossible to resist.

-A legendary cult item, Exumer’s debut is one outrageously ornate thrash album that will continue to attract new fans, its schizoid attitude and countless charms are just too damn addictable!
+A legendary cult item, Exumer’s debut is one outrageously ornate thrash album that will continue to attract new fans, because its schizoid attitude and countless charms are just too damn addictable!

-Razor – Malicious Intent
+Razor – Malicious Intent [Canada]

 Those damn Canadians were fuckin’ unstoppable in ’86!

-Razor were hellish brutality and raw thrashing power personified and while Malicious Intent may be a few steps down from the speed-freak genuis of the previous years Evil Invaders, it’s still a barrage of fast and furious thrashing fun.
+Razor were hellish brutality and raw thrashing power personified and while Malicious Intent may be a few steps down from the speed-freak genuis of the previous years Evil Invaders, it’s still a barrage of fast and furious thrashing fun!

 “Turn it up, LOUDER!”